rclone/rclone/docs/content/docs.md

 would do without actually doing it.
 Useful when setting up the `sync` command which deletes files in the destination.

+### --expect-continue-timeout=TIME ###

+This specifies the amount of time to wait for a server's first response headers after fully writing the request headers if the request has an "Expect: 100-continue" header.
+Not all backends support using this.

+Zero means no timeout and causes the body to be sent immediately, without waiting for the server to approve.
+This time does not include the time to send the request header.

+The default is `1s`.
+Set to 0 to disable.

 ### --ignore-case-sync ###

 Using this option will cause rclone to ignore the case of the files